bennettstone/magic-min/README.md

 3. Output the total execution time
     * 'timer' => true/false (default is false)
     * Set as part of __destruct to log to the javascript console, adjust as necessary
+4. Output minified/merged assets using gzip with cache control
+    * 'gzip' => true/false (default is false)

 ```php
 require( 'class.magic-min.php' );